 Spur Virtual Academy has enrolled five times the amount of students it had anticipated when the program was in the planning stages.
-However, officials say that won’t affected the amount of students it can enroll in the future.
+However, officials say that won’t affect the amount of students it can enroll in the future.

 Brant Nyberg, Director for Spur stated, “I thought when we were at 150, I thought that probably was going to be the top.
 Then we went over 200.
 The board and Dr. Flanagan have been really good about saying if we need more staff, let’s go hire more staff.
 At the end of the day we want to make sure the kids are being educated and moving forward, progressing toward completing their grade or graduating and so they’ve been really good about that.
 There really is no limit as far as the number of students that we can accept at this point in time.”